itherman/Gold_Rush/README.md

 # Gold_Rush
 Indie Java game with global scoreboard.

-This game was created by Ian Etherton in 2020.
+This game was created by me in 2020.
 It is lightly commented because it was a personal challenge project to design a 2-Dimensional game with a global leaderboard as quickly as possible.
 The project uses gradle to stitch together it's local and external data (stored on a Google Sheet).